-- 4.7.1 All PSC meeting agenda items must be forwarded to the Chairperson or the secretariat support by close of business seven (7) working days prior to the next scheduled meeting. - 4.7.2 The PSC agenda with attached meeting documents will be distributed at least 5 working days prior to the next scheduled meeting.

-4.7.3 The Chairperson has the right to list an item on the formal agenda, but members may raise an item under 'General / Other Business' if necessary and as time permits.
+- a.
+All PSC meeting agenda items must be forwarded to the Chairperson or the secretariat support by close of business seven (7) working days prior to the next scheduled meeting. - b.
+The PSC agenda with attached meeting documents will be distributed at least 5 working days prior to the next scheduled meeting. - c.
+The Chairperson has the right to list an item on the formal agenda, but members may raise an item under 'General / Other Business' if necessary and as time permits.

-4.8 PSC Meeting Minutes and Meeting Documents
+m) 2.9.4.8 PSC Meeting Minutes and Meeting Documents